Restaurants in Old City, Bangkok

 Sheepshank Public House

 Brand new Sheepshank Public House is a beacon of modern cuisine on historic, bohemian Phra Arthit Road.
-Cool minimalist, industrial design in a former boat repair shop, the restaurant features a long and spectacular view of the river and Rama 8 bridge.
-With Modern American cuisine, featuring international and an innovative mix of local flavors, Sheepshank Public House emphasizes freshness of ingredients along with meticulous presentation - making for an exquisite dining experience.
+Cool minimalist, industrial design in a former boat repai shop, the restaurant features a long and spectacular view of the river and Rama 8 bridge.

 Read More